 Sigona, Nando, Jotaro Kato and Irina Kuznetsova.
 2021.
 ‘Migration infrastructures and theproduction of migrants’ irregularity in Japan and the United Kingdom’.
 ComparativeMigration Studies 9 (31).
 1-19.
 (Peer-Reviewed)

-Kato, Jotaro.
-Kuznetsova, Irina. and Round, John.
+Kato, Jotaro, Irina Kuznetsova and John Round.
 2019.
-“The Nature of ‘Illegal’ Migration in Japan and the United Kingdom: The Impact of Attitudes towards Migrants, Social Cohesion and Future Challenges’, IRiS Working Paper Series, No. 35/2019.
-December 2019.
-Birmingham: Institute for Research into Superdiversity.
+'The Nature of “Illegal” Migration in Japan and the United Kingdom: The Impact of Attitudes towards Migrants, Social Cohesion and Future Challenges'.
+IRiS Working Paper Series.
+35.